nus-cs3281/2020/students/hcwong/observations.md

 As a school/student-run repository, TEAMMATES may not have the resources or time to setup such a complex forum.
 However, what we could do could be to setup a simple Telegram Chat, or Slack channel where developers can ask questions quickly without the hassle of raising a Github Issue.
 This is also important as it seems that many of our one-time contributors are students, and Slack and Telegram are widely used by this demographic.
 The Slack channel will also enable maintainers to quickly onboard new developers, as we may not check Github that often.

 Another thing we could learn would be the excellent documentation.
 TEAMMATES actually has a good developer guide, however, it is not frequently updated, and a good deal of issues on our Issue Tracker are related to setting up.
-The documentation for setting up could be reviewed and expanded to cover different OSs and even expand the FAQ session when we spot common bugs occuring.
+The documentation for setting up could be reviewed and expanded to cover different OSs and even expand the FAQ section when we spot common bugs occuring.
 This way, we can get more people to contribute to the project.